Don't Be a Victim of Immigration Fraud

 - Give you legal advice on what immigration benefit you may apply for or what to say in an immigration interview, or even select immigration forms for you to complete

-- Hold him or herself out as qualified in legal matters or in immigration and naturalization procedure
+- Hold themselves out as qualified in legal matters or in immigration and naturalization procedure

 - DO NOT sign blank applications, petitions or other papers.